Step 1: Get Organized

 Here is what you need to get going.
 Be sure to take these items with you whenever you are going to be working on your project.

-- The correct spelling of your explorer’s first and last names.
+- The correct spelling of your person’s first and last names.
 If you don't have the correct spelling, you may not be able to find information on your person.
-NOTE: A few explorers might have a couple different ways to spell their names, for example Leif Erikson can also be spelled Ericson or Eriksson.

 - Your 2 column note sheet.